pchapin/iapetus/README.md

 Setup
 -----

-The front-end of Iapetus is written in JavaScript using [|insert appropriate front-end technology here|].
+The front-end of Iapetus is written in JavaScript using React.
 The back-end is in PHP to conform to what I have available to me on my web-hosting service.

 There is also an experimental back-end in Ada using the Ada Web Server (AWS).
 Everything related to that back-end is in the `Ada` folder.
 It is extremely minimal at the moment.